A Master Plan To Market My Self-Published Book — that Tyson would approve

 Required marketing tools

-• Develop an author website.
-I’m currently on to grab emails, but am adding to my Squarespace page later where I can add testimonials, my author page, and other things
+- Develop an author website.
+I’m currently on beehiiv to grab emails, but am adding to my Squarespace page later where I can add testimonials, my author page, and other things

-• I use quite a lot for drafting my gameplan.
+- I use Notion quite a lot for drafting my gameplan.
 I like Notion to do so because I can link different references and it sorts out the documents in a nice visual way.
 Let me know in the comments if you want to see my Notion set up

-• As told me when I met up with him in Hong Kong — make sure have a good cover and title.
+- As Pico Iyer told me when I met up with him in Hong Kong — make sure have a good cover and title.
 He feels these two things are the most important things to make sure a book markets itself

 Review Phase (pre launch)